 Our department is committed to diversity in its production seasons and casting of roles.
 By definition this means considering and casting actors of color in any role and/or production presented by the department.
 Our department is also dedicated to exploring and implementing non-traditional casting.

 Those students not participating in the U/RTA auditions, but wishing to audition for representatives of Indiana University in New York, Chicago, or on the Bloomington campus, should submit a letter requesting an interview/audition at the desired site, along with a resume, headshot, and statement of purpose to:

 Bloomington, IN 47405-5551

-Inquiries for a non-U/RTA audition or interview should be received NO LATER THAN THREE WEEKS BEFORE the requested interview date.
+Inquiries for a non-U/RTA audition or interview should be received no later than two weeks before the requested interview date.
 It is the prerogative of the department to deny or grant an interview or audition request based on resumes and any other supporting materials.
-Email firstname.lastname@example.org with additional questions about application materials or scheduling an appointment.
+Please contact us with questions regarding the application process.

 - Prepare two additional two-minute acting pieces.
 One should be a selection from a verse drama (preferably Shakespeare), and the other should be a contemporary selection.